alpinelinux/awall/README.md

 option is used, the configuration is saved to the files.
 Otherwise, the old configuration is restored.

-The firewall must already be active when this command is run.
+Unless the `--force` option is used, the firewall must already be active when this command is run.

  **awall flush** \[**-a** | **--all**\]